Context

 Example:

-A client has the "vip"
+A profile has the "vip" tag.

 When you create the following IF statement: